-Looking for no Sew Halloween Decorations to decorate your mantel this Halloween?
+Looking for no Sew Halloween Decorations ideas for mantel decor this Halloween?
 Sometimes I am not completely original and find an idea in a catalog and know I can make something similar.
-I was browsing the GardinRoad Catalog a few weeks ago and pulled out the picture of a decorated Halloween Mantel and set out to replicate it for a lot less.
+I was browsing the GardinRoad Catalog a few weeks ago and pulled out the picture of a decorated Halloween Mantel and set out to replicate it for a lot less money.
 I say no sew but there is a few straight lines that I made with our machine but you could probably just glue them together with a strong fabric glue if you really do not want to sew these DIY Halloween decorating mantel ideas.
 This post contains affiliate links that I earn a few cents if you buy from them.

 Iron on the stabilizer to the wrong side of all the Halloween themed fabric.
 Simply follow the directions to the particular product you brought home.